MicroEJ/docs/Tutorials/tutorialTracesInApplication.rst

 .. note::

    Unlike the two other libraries discussed here, the library ``ej.library.eclasspath.logging`` is entirely based on Strings (log ID and message).
-Note that String operations can lead to performance issues and that String objects use significant RAM and ROM space.
+Note that String operations can lead to performance issues and that String objects use significant ROM space.
 When possible, favor a logging solution that uses primitive types over Strings.

 Message library (ej.library.runtime.message)